JRoediger/StimFit/README.md

 The software requires DBS electrodes reconstructed with Lead-DBS (https://github.com/netstim/leaddbs) as well as a trained model.
 For more information feel free to contact me (jan.roediger@charite.de).

-The software is not for clinical use!
+The software is not approved for clinical use!